Conserved Quantities in Expanding G\"odel Cosmology: Introduction

 \section{Introduction}

-Recent discoveries by the James Webb Space Telescope (JWST) of an apparent bias in the alignment of the axes of rotation of galaxies throughout the observable universe ~\cite{JWST} has added weight to the earlier evidence of the same phenomenon discovered from, for example, the SDSS data sets ~\cite{SDSS}.
+Recent discoveries by the James Webb Space Telescope (JWST) of an apparent bias in the alignment of the axes of rotation of galaxies throughout the observable universe ~\cite{JWST} (specifically that 50\% more galaxies surveyed rotate in the opposite direction relative to the Milky Way galaxy compared to those rotating in the same direction) has added weight to the earlier evidence of the same phenomenon discovered from, for example, the SDSS data sets ~\cite{SDSS}.
 One mechanism which has been proposed as driving this alignment is that of a rotating cosmology ~\cite{JWST}.
-A rotating cosmology has also been suggested as possible method of resolving the Hubble tension between early and late time derived values for the Hubble constant ~\cite{HUBBLETENSION}.\\
+Specifically in ~\cite{JWST} it is suggested that a cosmological-scale axis of alignment for galaxy rotations implies that the entire cosmology may intrinsically have such an axis, as would be the case in a rotating cosmology.\\ A rotating cosmology has also been suggested as possible method of resolving the Hubble tension between early and late time derived values for the Hubble constant ~\cite{HUBBLETENSION}.\\

 The earliest and perhaps best known of these cosmologies is that proposed by Kurt G{\"o}del in 1949 ~\cite{GODEL1949}, which famously gave exact solutions to the Einstein Field Equations.
 While this cosmology includes rotation it does not allow for expansion of the universe as supported by current observations e.g. ~\cite{Hubble}.
 In 2000 Yuri N. Obukhov constructed an extension to G{\"o}del's cosmology which does allow for an expanding as well as rotating universe ~\cite{REFEG}, in which the author states it is an exact solution as per the original G{\"o}del cosmology.
 Hereafter this extension is referred to as Expanding G{\"o}del (EG) cosmology.
 Indeed, ~\cite{HUBBLETENSION} specifically cites ~\cite{REFEG} as the model they are likely to use in further studies in the context of rotating cosmologies.\\